momohammadi/dns-anti-censorship/README.md

 on some os like android you should install 3rd party app for doing dns change
 ### trick
 you ca run this stack and use his dns address for other services in the restricted network as DNS server such v2ray, pptp, l2tp, openconect or etc and then use their connection/authentication for connecting to it and with this trick finally you have an anti-censorship system with authentication solution.
+### if you love this project please start and follow me, thanks